What is private health insurance?

 Some insurers also have specialist policies.
 For example, some only cover you when you have to wait longer than six weeks for NHS treatment.
 Other policies are designed specifically for the over-55s, or have a special focus on one disease, such as cancer.

 Modular, pick-and-mix style policies are becoming more common.
-These cover you for in-patient treatments, but also allow you to add cover for different things so that you tailor-make your insurance package.
+These cover you for in-patient treatments but also allow you to add or subtract elements of cover so that you tailor-make your insurance package.

 The best private health insurers for customer satisfaction